ynput/ayon-documentation/website/docs/addon_houdini_artist_loader_hdas.md

 </ReactMarkdown>

 ## Introduction
-AYON Loader HDAs act as controllers that allows you to select AYON products to load into your scene.
+AYON Loader HDAs act as controllers that allow you to select AYON products to load into your scene.

 - Generic Loader as its name implies it's generic, it loads any AYON product as a filepath.
 - Lop Import (Load Asset): load USD assets.